-Practical Nursing | LPN Program
+LPN Program

-Start Your Nursing Career
+Start Your Practical Nursing Career

-Jersey College’s LPN Program trains you for a career as a Licensed Practical Nurse.
-Aspiring LPNs need a high school diploma or GED to apply.
 Upon completion of the program, you will have earned a diploma and will be eligible to take the NCLEX-PN exam.
 Passing the NCLEX-PN will give you the eligibility you’ll need for a career in the healthcare field.
-You will also be in the position to advance your nursing education by pursing an associate’s or bachelor’s degree in nursing.
+You will also be in the position to advance your nursing education by pursuing an associate’s degree in nursing (ADN) or a bachelor’s degree in nursing.

 More information is available based on specific locations.